 Occasionally, the prescription medication Antabuse (disulfiram) treats alcohol withdrawal symptoms in brief periods.
 Like any other detox medication, Antabuse only treats the patient’s withdrawals to help maintain sobriety while receiving other forms of supportive and psychological treatment.
 Librium, pregabalin, Antabuse, and other medication-assisted detox and rehabilitation prescription without other forms of recovery-sensitive supportive and therapy treatment may be flirting with relapse or death.

 Antabuse can also be useful after detox because it discourages alcohol consumption.
+The primary goal of using Antabuse is to help individuals stop drinking and maintain sobriety.
 In fact, extremely unpleasant symptoms arise following the mixing of Antabuse and alcohol.
 You should only take Antabuse under close medical supervision and for a short period of time.
 By no means is Antabuse a cure for alcoholism.
 This is because it is unlikely that any medication alone will have a long-term effect on the drinking patterns of the alcoholic.

 Outpatient Alcohol Treatment